Md-Mudassir/Cruiser/README.md

 # Cruiser

-## Abstract
-It displays the tour package to user and user can book the package.
+It displays the tour packages to user from which user can select and book the package.

 ## Screenshots of the game: